 Publication Date: July 12, 2011 | Audio Release Date: September 29, 2015

 After years of physical abuse, Babylon escapes her father’s home and sets out to find the people she’s heard on the radio.
-Purdy Fallon is a child trapped in a man’s body waiting for his mama to come home when Babylon knocks at his door.
+In Relative Sanity by Martin Reaves, Purdy Fallon is a child trapped in a man’s body waiting for his mama to come home when Babylon knocks at his door.
 Detective Nick Grimmer is investigating a case but his heart is at home with his wife from whom he’s becoming increasingly distant.

 Fourteen-year-old Kate Montgomery and her mother move across the country when Kate’s father becomes abusive.
 Kate’s life takes a turn for the worse in Philadelphia and she soon finds herself cutting as a release from the emotional pain.

-Bobby Ray, a brutal recently released ex-con in need of ready cash, thinks he’s hit the jackpot when he finds an unlocked door in the upscale Memphis suburb of Olive Branch, Mississippi.
+In A Door Unlocked by Calvin Dean, Bobby Ray, a brutal recently released ex-con in need of ready cash, thinks he’s hit the jackpot when he finds an unlocked door in the upscale Memphis suburb of Olive Branch, Mississippi.
 After killing her father and seriously injuring her mother, Bobby Ray takes 8-year-old Lydia Fitzgerald on the run.
-When Lydia’s mother comes out of her medially induced coma three days later, she has a tale to tell of help from her husband on the other side.
+When Lydia’s mother comes out of her medically induced coma three days later, she has a tale to tell of help from her husband on the other side.
 Can a renowned doctor of parapsychology help Vanessa Fitzgerald save her daughter in time?